 Implant-Supported Permanent Dentures

 For patients who have experienced the loss of all teeth in one or both jaws, implant-supported permanent dentures are typically the best solution to restoring optimal oral function, comfort and appearance.
-Washington DC dental implant patients who choose this option will have between four and eight implants placed into the jawbone, which will support a full arch of replacement teeth.
+Dental implant patients who choose this option will have between four and eight implants placed into the jawbone, which will support a full arch of replacement teeth.

 The result is a mouthful of stable, attractive new teeth that will look, feel and function like natural ones.
 Unlike old-fashioned dentures, they will not shift and slip, nor will they interfere with the ability to bite, chew or taste foods.
 Additionally, they offer protection against the bone loss that is inevitable with traditional dentures, so they won’t loosen and need refitting or replacement every five to seven years like removable dentures do.